testingtaggingproject/main/internal.md

 ## Part 3: Take a look at the tag diagnostics data
 To build a case for changes:
-* Start to work with Eng, PM, and UXR to get more information about who we're designing for (and see go/ads-ecosystem-personas)
+* Meet with Eng, PM, and UXR to get more information about who we're designing for (and see go/ads-ecosystem-personas)
-* Start to map out their journey to the diagnostics
 * Investigate whether research is needed to help validate your hypotheses or if there are any user tests you can do independently
+* Map out their journeys to the diagnostics

 Additional resources
 * Quantiative data: https://data.corp.google.com/sites/9ov9c5o5yupr/topline_metrics/